infidelus/vine-orders-app/README.md

 If you want to run this script as a Docker container you will also need to install Docker.
 Instructions can be found on the [dockerdocs website](https://docs.docker.com/engine/install/).

-Once installed you simply need to run app.py from the command line / terminal.
+Once installed you simply need to run app.py from the command line / terminal (which will start the simple web server).
 This will either be in the form of 'python app.py' or 'python3 app.py', depending on your Operating System.
 Once you have it working you can add a desktop shortcut to launch it if you are not running it 24/7 in a Docker or other web server.
+The other alternative is to set it up as a scheduled task (Windows) or cron job (Linux) so it starts at login.

 If you are running the app on your local machine then it will be available in your web browser at http://127.0.0.1:5000/.
 Substitute the IP address if you are running the app on a different machine.
 The port number can also be changed by editing app.py.
 At the very bottom of the script you will see the line: